 Hosted at Georgetown University Law Center, leading experts in health law covered topics including the Affordable Care Act, women’s health, equity and the law, and developments in global health law, presenting original research on surprise medical bills, law and new health technologies, global progress against child mortality, consent and the role of artificial intelligence in health care, among others.
-To see the full list of the day’s panels and speakers, please see the agenda.

 The symposium also celebrated the lifetime achievements of O’Neill Institute Faculty Director and University Professor Lawrence O. Gostin.
 Before his keynote address underscoring the importance of accomplishing global health with justice, Professor Gostin was introduced by longtime friend and colleague, Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases.

 PANEL 1: THE AFFORDABLE CARE ACT 10 YEARS ON

 Dayna Bowen Matthew, University of Virginia School of Law